broadinstitute/gatk-sv/README.md

 * The sex column must only contain integer values: 1=Male, 2=Female, 0=Other/Unknown.
 Sex chromosome aneuploidies (detected in [EvidenceQC](#evidence-qc)) should be entered as sex = 0.
 * All family, individual, and parental IDs must conform to the [sample ID requirements](#sampleids).
 * Missing parental IDs should be entered as 0.
+* Header lines are allowed if they begin with a # character.
 To validate the PED file, you may use `src/sv-pipeline/scripts/validate_ped.py -p pedigree.ped -s samples.list`.

 #### <a name="sample-exclusion">Sample Exclusion</a>